Louie Anderson, actor and comedian, dies at 68 - ExBulletin

 Anderson died in a Las Vegas hospital of cancer, said Glenn Schwartz, his longtime publicist.
 Anderson had a type of non-Hodgkin’s lymphoma, Schwartz previously said.

+His latest book, “Hey Mom,” released in 2018, was a written tribute to the lessons he learned from her and practical advice for coping with life’s challenges.
+He also paid tribute to the late Ora Zella Anderson for her role in “Baskets.”

+“I just started writing with a letter, saying, ‘Hey mom, I’m playing you on TV.
+I hope you will see it.
+I hope you’re part of it…” Anderson told The Associated Press that year.

-Anderson won a 2016 Emmy for Best Supporting Actor for his portrayal of Christine Baskets, mother of twins played by Zach Galifianakis.
-Anderson received three consecutive Emmy Award nominations for her performance.
+He won the Emmy for Best Supporting Actor in 2016 for his portrayal of Christine Baskets, mother of twins played by Zach Galifianakis, in the FX series “Baskets.”
+Anderson, who received three consecutive Emmy nominations for the role, credited her mother with elements of the character.

+Actor/comedian Louie Anderson visits Build Series to discuss FX Networks’ comedy television series “Sneakers” at Build Studio on June 21, 2019 in New York City.
+(Photo by Slaven Vlasic/Getty Images)

+Anderson’s early jobs included advising troubled children.
+He changed course after winning a comedy contest in the Midwest in 1981, where he was scouted by veteran comedian Henny Youngman, who hosted the contest, according to Schwartz.

 He was a familiar face elsewhere on television, including as the host of a revival of the “Family Feud” game show from 1999 to 2002, and on comedy specials and frequent talk show appearances from end of the night.